 How you customize the Live View page determines which buttons are visible.
 Not all the buttons described below will show up unless configured to do so.

 General controls

 The Stream Profile drop-down list allows you to select a customized or pre-programmed stream profile on the Live View page.
-Stream profiles are configured under Video & Audio > Stream Profiles, see Stream Profiles, on page 15 for more information.
+Stream profiles are configured under Video > Stream Profiles.